Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 Industry Advocacy Organizations

-Nearly every material, or class of materials, used for construction seems to have its own advocacy organization to promote its use.
-As part of these advocacy efforts these organizations publish a range of helpful technical content that is generally reliable and recognized within the industry as accepted standards.
+Nearly every material, or type of materials, used for construction seems to have its own advocacy organization to promote its use.
+As part of their advocacy efforts these organizations publish a range of helpful technical content that is generally reliable and recognized within the industry.

-We’ve included several organizations below, but this list is certainly not exhaustive.
-If you’re working with a material, chances are it has an advocacy organization—so do a Google search and then check their website for helpful info.
+Below are some examples, but this list is certainly not exhaustive.
+If you’re working with a material, chances are it has an advocacy organization—so do a web search.

 Masonry